-We have had an active Branch of just around 30 members in Tring, but recently we changed to a group of diocesan members.
-This means we will be meeting more informally and more as a social get together.
-We will go to the 10am Communion service on the first Thursday of every other month, and chat over a cuppa afterwards.
+We have had an active Branch of around 30 members in Tring, but we changed to a group of diocesan members.
+We meet in Tring Church at 2pm on the 1st Wednesday of the month for a more structured meeting, by zoom on the third Wednesday for a chat, and go to the 10am Communion service on the third Thursday of every month in Tring, and chat over a cuppa afterwards.
 We have planned several social gatherings as well.
 The get-togethers will be advertised in the pewnotices or you can join the email group here.

 The members join up with the other Branches in the Deanery for a Lady Day Service, a Deanery talk, and an Autumn Worship Service; and we participate in events organised by the diocese.
 All that we do is related to the Vision, Aim and Purpose of the organisation which we support both financially and in the way we live our lives.
 This all sounds very formal, but we are a welcoming group, so if you are interested do come along when we get together.

 A lunch in the parish hall in Tring for the bereaved and anyone who finds themselves living alone

 On the first Saturday of each month we serve a home cooked lunch including pudding for a modest charge (currently £5) People start arriving from 12:30 pm for a 1 pm lunch.
 Drivers are available to collect those who are not able to walk.
 We are able to accommodate dietary requirements, please ask.

 All are welcome.
 Please call to book a place by the Thursday before.